 Accounting for Love

-Long Valley Romance Novel - Book 1
+SWEET Long Valley Romance Novel - Book 1

-He’s a farmer, dammit, not a bookkeeper
+He’s a farmer, darn it, not a bookkeeper

 When Stetson Miller inherits his father’s farm in Idaho, he’s too focused on crops and yields to pay attention to the financial side of things.
 The next thing he knows, he’s got a stack of unpaid bills, the bank is threatening to foreclose … and the auditor who’s come to examine his accounts is the sexiest thing he’s ever laid eyes on.

 But she’s a city girl, just like the last one who left him at the altar.
 He'll guard his heart – but he can't help wanting her.